kaspermunch/PopulationGenomicsCourse/Exercises/PhasingAndRecombination/README.md

 ## Running LDhat

 To speed up computations you can make a lookup table first.
 That takes a while, so I did if for you.
-But it is done like this using the `complete` program that comes with LDhat:
+But it is done using the `complete` program that comes with LDhat:

-    /usr/local/bin/complete -n 20 -rhomax 100 -n_pts 101 -theta 0.001
+    /usr/local/bin/complete -n 20 -rhomax 100 -n_pts 101 -theta 0.0001

-- `-n 56`:the number of haplotypes (2 * 10).
+- `-n 20`:the number of haplotypes (2 * 10).
-- `-rhomax 100`: maximum rho ($4N_e r$) alowed.
+- `-rhomax 100`: maximum rho ($4N_e r$) alowed: 100 (recommended).
-- `-n_pts 101`: number of points in grid: 101 (recommended)
+- `-n_pts 101`: number of points in grid: 101 (recommended).
 - `-theta 0.0001`: human theta ($4N_e \mu$).

 That produces a file named `new_lk.txt` that I renamed to `lk_n20_theta1e-3.txt`.